Let’s test your tax-filing knowledge. Myth or fact? Brokers track your wash sales.

 At its most basic, the wash sale rule prevents investors from taking an artificial loss as a means to lower their tax bill.
 But the fine print gets more complicated.

 Now, the wash sale rule is nothing new; it’s been confusing most investors since the 1920s.
 More recently, investors were treated to an eye-opener when these adjustments started appearing as reportable information on their 1099s a few years ago.

 Enter the Emergency Economic Stabilization Act of 2008, which phased in covered cost basis reporting.
 With that, your brokerage firm began reporting the cost basis, or adjusted cost basis, and the holding period of your trading positions in phases spanning several years.
 Several actions can impact the cost of your position, and one is a wash sale adjustment.
 This change left many scrambling to learn what a wash sale is, how a broker tracks it, and what it really means for tax filing.

 Exactly What Is a Wash Sale?

 A loss is deemed “artificial” if shares are sold (at a loss, of course) within the wash sale window.
-This rule applies to shares of the same security, but it also includes repurchasing a substantially identical security.
+This rule applies to shares of the same security, but it also includes repurchasing shares of a substantially identical security.